-In order to determine the size of equity grants to be awarded to each NEO during the annual grant process, the Compensation Committee reviewed market data on how much equity similarly situated officers were receiving at companies in the Peer Group.
-This review focused on how much equity should be granted to each officer in order to be competitive with equity awards provided to officers at companies in the Peer Group.
-On February 22, 2019, the Board of Directors approved, upon recommendation from the Compensation Committee, a grant of 300,000 options to Mr. Khattar, 40,000 options to Mr. Patrick and Dr. Schwabe, 35,000 options to Dr. Bhatt and 20,000 options to Ms. Martin.
-In determining the actual amounts of each NEO's 2019 option grant, the Compensation Committee (or the Board in the case of Mr. Khattar) applied its reasonable discretion within the parameters of the procedure described above.
+On February 21, 2020, the Board of Directors approved, upon recommendation from the Compensation Committee, a grant of 281,250 stock options to Mr. Khattar, representing 75% of his total equity award.
+The Board of Directors also approved a grant of 50,000 stock options to Mr. Patrick, a grant of 50,000 stock options to Dr. Schwabe, a grant of 35,000 stock options to Dr. Bhatt, a grant of 22,000 options to Ms. Martin and a grant of 22,000 options to Mr. Mottola, in each case, representing 100% of the executive's equity award.
+In determining the actual amounts of each executive officer's stock option award, the Compensation Committee considered the recommendations of the CEO.
+In the case of Mr. Khattar, the Board of Directors considered the benefit to stockholders of his performance and the recommendations of the Compensation Committee.
 All stock options vest over four years in four equal installments of 25% each on the first four anniversaries of the date of grant.